+So what happens if you smoke while on birth control?
 Birth control delivers extra estrogen to your system to prevent ovulation and conception.
 Nicotine is a toxin that increases your blood pressure and heart rate.
-When the two substances are combined, birth control adds more stress to your blood vessels on behalf of the extra estrogen, and increases the risk for stroke, blood clots, and heart attack.
+When the two substances are combined, birth control adds more stress to your blood vessels on behalf of the extra estrogen and increases the risk for stroke, blood clots, and heart attack.

 What to do if you smoke and use birth control

-If you’re a smoker, make plans to quit as soon as possible so you can lower your risk for health complications and improve your overall wellness.
-If you’re having problems quitting cold turkey or with overcoming your habit using patches, gum, or medication, talk to your physician about smoking cessation programs that can help you quit.
+If you smoke, make plans to quit as soon as possible so you can lower your risk for health complications and improve your overall wellness.
+Many ways of quitting exist.
+These include patches, gum or medication.
+Also, talk to a physician about smoking cessation programs that can help you quit.

-If you don’t want to quit smoking, but currently use birth control, make an appointment with your OB-GYN as soon as possible.
-Be completely honest with your OB-GYN about your smoking habit so both of you can discuss alternate forms of birth control, or the possibility of taking birth control pills that lack estrogen.
+If you don’t want to quit smoking but use birth control, make an appointment with your OB-GYN as soon as possible.
+Be completely honest with your OB-GYN about your smoking habit.
+Many patients hold back personal information.
+Understand that Women’s Care Florida providers do not judge you because they want to help in any way possible.
+Therefore, both of you can discuss alternate forms of birth control or the possibility of taking birth control pills that lack estrogen.

-Women’s Care Florida offers several options for birth control, including permanent birth control, subdermal implants, and estrogen-free intrauterine contraceptives.
-Schedule an appointment with WCF today to explore birth control options, and to receive comprehensive board-certified gynecologic care.
+Women’s Care Florida offers several options for birth control.
+These include permanent birth control, subdermal implants, and estrogen-free intrauterine contraceptives.
+Schedule an appointment with WCF today to explore birth control options and receive comprehensive board-certified gynecologic care.